-Compliance Guarantee.
-The applicant of a permit for (11)manufacturing or processing plant which would produce any of the above "objectionable elements" shall acknowledge in writing his understanding of the performance standards applicable to the proposed use and shall submit with the permit application, an agreement to conform with such standards at all times.
-Any violation of the agreement shall constitute a violation of this Ordinance and shall be treated accordingly.
+(11) Compliance Guarantee.
+The applicant of a permit for a manufacturing or processing plant which would produce any of the above "objectionable elements" shall acknowledge in writing his understanding of the

 Where there is a potential problem in meeting any one of the performance criteria in this section, the applicant may request a variance before the Board of Zoning Appeals in accord with the provisions of Section 8-9.